-All of this activity is in defence of China’s maritime and territorial claims, which are, to say the least, expansive, overlapping as they do with those of six others (Brunei, Indonesia, Malaysia and Taiwan in addition to the Philippines and Vietnam).
+All of this activity is in defence of China’s maritime and territorial claims, which are, to say the least, expansive, overlapping as they do with those of six others (Brunei, Indonesia, Malaysia and Taiwan, Province of China, in addition to the Philippines and Vietnam).
 China’s claims are delimited by the infamous “nine-dash line,” which derives from a 1947 Nationalist Chinese map.

 There are, of course, important tangible stakes involved.
 An astonishing proportion of global shipping passes through the South China Sea.
 Millions of people depend upon its fish for food or income.
 It is home to potentially significant hydrocarbon resources.

 But the intangible stakes are arguably much larger.
 In the South China Sea we are witnessing the unfolding of a profound struggle over the basis of world order.